-The Makkam Theyyam like many Theyyam are redemptive stories, starts in a sacrifice and end up in a God re incarnated.
+The Makkam Teyyam like many Teyyams are redemptive stories, starts in a sacrifice and end up in a re incarnated God or Goddess.

 These stories are sung in very long preparative chants called Tottams.

-This reel is about the second phase of the ritual, the Vellatam which precedes the Theyyam ritual itself usually accompanied with fire (Meleri the Third eye) but not always.
-Theyyams are a changing form and can be hard to keep up with.
+This reel is about the second phase of the ritual, the Vellatam which precedes the Teyyam ritual itself usually accompanied with fire (Meleri the Third eye) but not always.

-There are approximately 400 types of Theyyam, that means a lot of Gods and Goddesses including Vettakkorumakan, Vishnumoorthy Theyyam, Muchilot Bhagavathi Theyyam and Sree Muthappan Theyyam to quote just a few.
+There are approximately 400 types of Teyyam, that means a lot of Gods and Goddesses including Vettakkorumakan, Vishnumoorthy Teyyam, Muchilot Bhagavathi Teyyam and Sree Muthappan Teyyams to quote just a few.

 Masks (Chirrakal Folklore academy.
 Kannur)

-The ritualistic art form of Theyyam has nearly 400 varieties.
+The ritualistic art form of Teyyam has nearly 400 varieties.

-The face masks of Theyyam varieties at Chirakkal Museum, gives a hint of the artistic splendour.
+The face masks of Teyyam varieties at Chirakkal Museum, gives a hint of the artistic splendour.